SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

         All three are analogous to the result overviews above

-* The `explored_parameters` overview about your parameters explored in the single runs.
+* The `explored_parameters` overview table showing the explored parameter ranges

 * In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.